awsdocs/amazon-workspaces-administration-guide/doc_source/workspaces-port-requirements.md

 ## Ports for Client Applications<a name="client-application-ports"></a>

-The Amazon WorkSpaces client application requires outbound access on the following ports:
+The Amazon WorkSpaces client application requires inbound and outbound access on the following ports:

 Port 443 \(TCP\)
 This port is used for client application updates, registration, and authentication\.
 The desktop client applications support the use of a proxy server for port 443 \(HTTPS\) traffic\.
 To enable the use of a proxy server, open the client application, choose **Advanced Settings**, select **Use Proxy Server**, specify the address and port of the proxy server, and choose **Save**\.